leynos/lag-complexity/docs/lag-complexity-function-design.md

 - `DepthClassifierOnnx`: Enabled by the `onnx` feature, this provider is the default production path for depth estimation.
-It loads a compact Transformer-Ordinal model exported to ONNX and executed on CPU via ONNX Runtime.
+It loads a compact Transformer-Ordinal model exported to Open Neural Network Exchange (ONNX) and executed on CPU via ONNX Runtime.
 The architecture choice, performance targets, and operational controls are captured in the dedicated [`DepthClassifierOnnx` ADR](adr-depth-classifier-onnx.md).
 - **Architecture:** A DistilBERT-class encoder feeds an ordinal regression head that predicts `P(depth > τ_k)` for `k` ordered thresholds.
 The provider